 Diversity in RecruitingPDF

-Among our many diversity activities, Robinson Bradshaw was one of 14 initial law firm signatories to the Mecklenburg Call to Action Diversity Initiative.
+Among our many diversity activities, Robinson Bradshaw was one of 14 initial law firm signatories to the Mecklenburg County Bar’s Call to Action Diversity Initiative, and firm attorney Robert E. Harrington served as a founding co-chair of the bar’s Diversity & Inclusion Committee.
 We have also been actively involved with the Charlotte Legal Diversity Clerkship program since its inception.
 This program recruits first-year law students interested in the Charlotte area for paid summer positions, during which the students split their time between law firms and area corporate legal departments.
 The Clerkship program is a very successful joint effort between law firms, legal departments and the Mecklenburg County Bar.

 Robinson Bradshaw is also a proud member of the Leadership Council on Legal Diversity, a network of leaders from corporations and law firms committed to building a more open and diverse legal profession.
 Through the 1L LCLD Scholar program, diverse first-year law students are given the opportunity to work with an LCLD member organization.